THE YOGA TEACHER’S TEXTBOOK.

 This readily accessible book is written to serve a diverse range of yoga teachers – not just those teaching within one style, brand or lineage.
 Its eclectic perspective encourages teachers to be their creative best while clear in understanding the foundational of the art and science of teaching yoga.

-Available in over 10 languages.
+Available in 12 languages.

 Inside page